A New Tool for Relaxation, Self-Regulation, & Beyond

 The Evolution of The Face Cloud

-I decided to do a bit of research and experiment with it.
+I decided to do a bit of research—and more importantly, experiment with it.
 I wondered, could TFC create a more immersive relaxation experience?
 I didn't realize it could do this and possibly more.

 Entering The Flow State

 Around this time, my partner began to wonder what all the hubbub was about.
 He wanted to try it, so I made one for him.
 Then my BFF wanted one.
-I thought, “Okay, this would be a great opportunity to gather some raw data.”
+I thought, “Okay, this would be a great opportunity to for a little focus group."
 I decided to set up shop in my dining room where I could spread out.
 Even though I had no sewing experience, I thought, “I can do this.”

 Making the pillows soon became a ritual akin to meditation.
 There was something so pleasing about the quiet, rhythmic nature of the sewing process.
 Since my partner works third shift and sleeps during the day, sewing was something I could do without disturbing him.